Split Rail Fence with Wire Mesh- Simply Effective

 When stretching to a corner post, do not cut the wire mesh.
 Round the corner using a continuous piece.

 Slowly crank the come-a-long applying tension to the wire mesh.
 Be careful no to let it fall over while adding tension.
+A couple of extra hands will come in handy.

 Bouncing the wire in the center of the run helps disperse tension evenly.
 Once tight, nail all of the line posts first.

-Then attach the wire to the end or corner post with fence staples or a tension bar and wood screws.
+Then attach the wire mesh to the end or corner post with fence staples or a tension bar and wood screws.
 Lastly, release the tension of the come-a-long and remove.

-Pro Fence Tips For Split Rail Fence with Wire
+Pro Fence Tips For Split Rail Fence with Wire Mesh

 2. After nailing the fence to the line post, go back and add one or two fence staples to each rail in-between posts.
 Doing so tightens the wire mesh and prevents loose rails from moving back and forth.

-Final Thoughts About Split Rail Fence with Wire
+Final Thoughts About Split Rail Fence with Wire Mesh Backing

-Whether adding wire mesh to an existing fence, or installing a new one, a split rail fence with wire is a great way to contain animals.
+Whether adding wire mesh to an existing fence, or installing a new one, a split rail fence with wire mesh is a great way to contain animals.
 Both farms and residential properties take advantage of the simple design with rustic look.

 View other popular posts